-A 92.0 percent second-to-third-year retention rate for first-time, full-time who returned for their second year.
+A 92 percent second-to-third-year retention rate for first-time, full-time who returned for their second year.

 Rationale: The rationale for these criteria is based on reviews of national data and historical performance.
 As Horn1 demonstrated, graduation rates vary greatly with the selectivity and size of the low-income enrollment.
-Therefore, it can be challenging to identify "like" or comparable institutions to Berea College, which are both highly selective and have a high percentage of low-income students, in order to determine the appropriateness of our graduation goal of 68.0 percent.
+Therefore, it can be challenging to identify "like" or comparable institutions to Berea College, which are both highly selective and have a high percentage of low-income students, in order to determine the appropriateness of our graduation goal of 66 percent.

-Graduating 68.0 percent of first-time, full-time students within six years is ambitious when understood within the context of national data.
-According to the National Center for Education Statistics, in 2012 the national six-year graduation rate for first-time, full-time undergraduate students enrolled at 4-year baccalaureate institutions was 62.0 percent.
-For private, not-for-profit, four-year institutions, the 2012 average six-year graduation rate was 67.0 percent.
-For selective institutions with less than a 25.0 percent acceptance rate, the six-year graduation rate was 90.0 percent.
+Graduating 66 percent of first-time, full-time students within six years is ambitious when understood within the context of national data.
+According to the National Center for Education Statistics, the national six-year graduation rate for first-time, full-time undergraduate students who entered in fall 2014 at 4-year baccalaureate institutions was 64 percent.
+For private, not-for-profit, four-year institutions, the 2014 average six-year graduation rate was 68 percent.
+For selective private, not-for-profit four-year institutions with less than a 25 percent acceptance rate, the six-year graduation rate was 90.7 percent.

 However, these statistics do not account for the primary unifying characteristic of Berea College students.
 Berea College accepts only students with limited financial means.
-Horn found that very selective institutions (which would include Berea College under the parameters of his study) with large portions of low-income enrollment (defined as 40.0 percent or more federal grant aid recipients; Berea College typically has 98.0 percent-plus PELL eligibility rate) had an average six-year graduation rate of 43.9 percent.
+Horn found that very selective institutions (which would include Berea College under the parameters of his study) with large portions of low-income enrollment (defined as 40 percent or more federal grant aid recipients;

+Berea College typically has 98 percent-plus PELL eligibility rate) had an average six-year graduation rate of 43.9 percent.
+Berea's average six-year graduation rate for entering years 2011-2015 is 64%

 Furthermore, Mortenson (2011) calculated a predictive graduation rate for institutions by taking into consideration students' academic preparation, family resources, the residential nature of the campus, and other factors.
-His calculations suggested that Berea College's six-year graduation rate should be around 50.0 percent.2
+His calculations suggested that Berea College's six-year graduation rate should be around 50 percent.2

-These studies support the ambitious nature of a 68.0 percent six-year graduation rate.
+These studies support the ambitious nature of a 66 percent six-year graduation rate.
 Additionally, this goal is higher than the current seven-year average of 64.6 percent.

-Achievable: While a 68.0 percent six-year graduation rate is ambitious, it is also achievable.
-As shown in the table below, while the seven-year (2008-2014) average rate was 64.6 percent, a 68.0 percent graduation rate was achieved in one year (2013).
-Rather than viewing this year as an outlier, it supports the achievability of a 68.0 percent graduation rate.
+Achievable: While a 66 percent six-year graduation rate is ambitious, it is also achievable.
+As shown in the table below, while the nine-year (2008-2016) average rate was 64.4 percent, a 66 percent or higher rate was achieved in three years (2011, 2013, and 2014).
+Rather than viewing this years as outliers, it supports the achievability of a 66 percent graduation rate.